softwaremill/bootzooka/README.md

 ### Why Scalatra?

-It's quite simple and easy to jump into Scalatra for an ordinary Java developer whom used Servlets previously.
+It's quite simple and easy to jump into Scalatra both for Java and Scala developers.
 The syntax of the flow directives is straightforward and it was easy to integrate support for JSON into it.
-And it's written in Scala from scratch which seamlessly integrates with other Scala based libraries.
+And it's written in Scala from scratch, hence seamlessly integrates with other Scala based libraries.

-### Why SBT?
+### Why SBT and Grunt?

-The answer can be hard.
-It is easy to start using [sbt](http://www.scala-sbt.org/), but when things get hard, it can get difficult to find good examples or supporting documents.
-But at the end it's a dedicated tool for Scala platform and it became de-facto standard in Scala community.
+To put it simply, SBT is the build tool of choice for Scala, Grunt - for JavaScript.

 ## High-level architeture

-On the highest level Bootzooka is structured according to how modern web applications are done these days.
+Bootzooka is structured how modern web applications are done these days.

-Server exposes JSON API which can be consumed by any client you want.
-In case of Bootzooka this client is a typical browser application built with AngularJS.
-Such approach allows better scaling and independent development of both server and client parts.
+The backend server exposes a JSON API which can be consumed by any client you want.
+In case of Bootzooka this client is a single-page browser browser application built with AngularJS.
+Such approach allows better scaling and independent development the server and client parts.
 This separation is mirrored in how Bootzooka projects are structured.

 There are several sub-projects (directories) containing server-side code and one for client-side application.
-They are completely unrelated in terms of code and dependencies. `bootzooka-ui` directory contains browser part (JavaScript, CSS, HTML) and the others are building blocks of server application which contains its entry points in `bootzooka-rest` project.
+They are completely unrelated in terms of code and dependencies. `bootzooka-ui` directory contains the browser part (JavaScript, CSS, HTML) and the others are building blocks of server application which contains its entry points in `bootzooka-rest` project.